 Make an appointment: calendly.com/ksamaniego

 Kara is the Assistant Director of Wellbeing, which directs the Safer Program.
-She has worked with Safer since 2014 and has worked in the field of gender-based violence for ten years.
+She has worked with Safer since 2014 and is passionate about infusing trauma-informed & healing-centered practices everywhere she can.
 She has professional experience in the non-profit and private sectors with an emphasis on program development, capacity building and management.
 She received a BS in Psychology with a Minor in Women and Gender Studies and MBA from Cal Poly.
-She lives in SLO with her husband, toddler and super-floofy cat (and is getting ready for motherhood round 2!).
-When she happens to get a quiet moment or some time to herself, she likes reading, cooking, Netflix binging and backpacking.
+She lives in SLO with her husband, two children and super-floofy cat.
+She loves cooking, anything childbirth-related and nature.

 Make an appointment: calendly.com/gcutshaw

 Gillian is a Cal Poly alum with a bachelor’s degree in Sociology and a master’s in Gender and Women’s Studies from Trinity College in Ireland.
-She has been involved in gender based violence prevention and survivor support since 2004 and started her career at RISE.
-Prior to joining the Safer team, Gillian worked at Saint Mary’s College in Moraga and at Santa Clara University where she provided educational outreach, advocacy, and crisis counseling services.
-She lives in South County with her family and spends her free time reading, going to the beach, and playing with her kids.
+She has been involved in gender-based violence prevention and survivor support since 2004 when she started her career at Lumina Alliance (formerly known as RISE & Stand Strong) as the Education Services Coordinator.
+Prior to joining the Safer team, Gillian spent six years as the Coordinator of Sexual Assault Prevention, Outreach, and Education at Saint Mary’s College in Moraga and one year at Santa Clara University as the Assistant Director of the Wellness Center.
+In both roles, she provided educational outreach, advocacy, and crisis counseling services to survivors of gender and power-based violence.
+Gillian started her dream job as a Campus Advocate with Safer in May of 2020 and is thrilled to be back at Cal Poly.
+She is a lifelong feminist and ally of the LGBTQIA+ community and is passionate about using her privileged identities to advocate for marginalized communities.
+She is experienced in supporting students through Title IX investigations and hearings and is dedicated to providing all survivors with a safe and welcoming space where they can feel heard, validated, valued, and seen.
+Gillian lives in South County with her husband and 2 children, and spends her free time reading, going to the beach, and playing with her kids.

 Prevention Specialist for Gender-Based Violence Initiatives